ssdean/i3cfg/README.md

-ttf-font-awesome       | Iconic font designed for Bootstrap ttf-inconsolata        | Monospace font for pretty code listings and for the terminal tlp                    | Linux Advanced Power Management vim                    | Vi Improved, a highly configurable, improved version of the vi text editor xf86-input-libinput    | Generic input driver for the X.Org server based on libinput xorg-xinit             | X.Org initialisation program zsh                    | A very advanced and programmable command interpreter (shell) for UNIX
+ttf-font-awesome       | Iconic font designed for Bootstrap ttf-inconsolata        | Monospace font for pretty code listings and for the terminal tlp                    | Linux Advanced Power Management xf86-input-libinput    | Generic input driver for the X.Org server based on libinput xorg-xinit             | X.Org initialisation program